What is a Warehouse Management System (WMS)? A Detailed Guide for eCommerce Sellers: Features, Types, and Benefits of WMS in 2023

 · Warehouse designing: The efficacy of a warehouse operation is maximum when it is appropriately designed, depending on the material flow, loading-unloading dock locations, number of materials to be handled, and many more parameters.
 WMS provides excellent design solutions to optimise the operations.
 It takes care of every minute detail of inventory management like storage location, pallet allocation, minimum travel path calculation, and many more.

-· Tracking of inventory: Modern WMS can track every movement and reflect the fulfillment status on a real-time basis.
+· Tracking of inventory: Modern systems can track every movement and reflect the fulfillment status on a real-time basis.
 Advanced technologies like AR wearable gadgets, RFID systems, and barcoding ensure that every material has its area and vice versa.
 Moreover, we can get a clear picture of the invoicing data, packing size, space availability, etc.

 · Receiving and storing: This includes receiving materials from suppliers, checking with the purchase order, and leaving materials at the correct location without any error.
 Additionally, the inventory is updated on a real-time basis.

-· Pick, pack, ship: The intelligent WMS analyses several parameters and provides solutions for the best way of picking the material from the shelf, packing procedure, and shipping information.
+· Pick, pack, ship: The intelligent warehouse system analyses several parameters and provides solutions for the best way of picking the material from the shelf, packing procedure, and shipping information.
 This smart software can generate packing lists, invoices, and bills of lading with a single click and can send advance shipping notifications to the clients.

 · Workforce management: Hi-tech WMS helps the warehouse manager to run the show efficiently.
 It provides visibility on the resources and indicates human resources availability.
 Additionally, you can monitor their performances and set KPIs (Key Performance Indicators) for performance evaluation.